Find a group to learn a new skill, or come along to one of our regular craft fairs.

 Free event, booking essential.
 Email firstname.lastname@example.org to book a place.

 Our crafty Make Do and Mend classes take place from 10am to 12 noon every Tuesday, Wednesday, Thursday and Saturday.

 Charges may apply - contact your local group facilitator for further details.

 Are you aged over 65 years and interested in socialising in an informal and friendly setting?
-Do you enjoy sharing memories and stories with others?
+Do you enjoy listening to talks on history and local interest topics?

 Whether you are a board game enthusiast or new to the scene, come and join us for a new monthly open gaming event and have fun, meet new people and try a new game or two.
 Choose from the dozens of games available or bring along your favourite to share.

 Booking is not required as these are drop-in sessions.
 For over 18s only.